jeremyBanks/save/README.md

     -q, --quiet
             Decrease log verbosity.
 May be used multiple times

+        --squash
+            Squashes these changes into the first parent.
+May be used multiple times

     -v, --verbose
             Increase log verbosity.
 May be used multiple times